hoagkub/hoagkub.github.io/_posts/0000-00-00-object-detection-and-segmentation.markdown

 We have:

 1. Binary Segmentation: Inputs are the original image + a mask with 1 channel (pixels = 1 are foreground, pixels = O are background)
 2. Multiclass Segmentation: Inputs are K + 1 masks (or 1 mask with K+l channels), where K is the number of classes.
 The +1 is for the background class.
+In some cases, the background mask can be omitted.